ubernostrum/django-flashpolicies/docs/policies.rst

    .. method:: allow_identity(fingerprint)

-      Allow access from digitally-signed documents.
+      Allows access from digitally-signed documents.

       :param fingerprint: The fingerprint of the signing key to allow.